it-projects-llc/addons-dev/fleet_booking/doc/index.rst

 Built with *hr.departments* inheritance.

     * Login in system as General Manager (gm/gm) or Admin (admin/admin). *login/password*
-    * Go to fleet in main menu and next Configuration->Branches.
+    * Go to fleet in main menu and next ``Configuration / Branches``.
 Create and edit branches here.

 Not ready functions